Deivylex/Deivylex/README.md

-# 👋 Hello, I'm Deivylex
+# 👋 Hello, I'm Deivy
 Welcome to my GitHub!
 I'm an **Electronics Engineer** and a **student at [Hive Helsinki](https://www.hive.fi/)**.
 I graduated in **Electronics Engineering** from **I.U.T.
 Dr. Federico Rivero Palacio** in Venezuela.
 I’m passionate about combining hardware and software to build impactful, innovative solutions, and I'm actively seeking opportunities to grow professionally.